zoeskan/MCB185/unit1-linux.md

 copy of the poetry in your homework directory back in your home directory.
 The command line below reads as "copy the poetry.txt file from my homework directory to my current location", where the dot is your current location.
-It's easy to not notice the dot, which is why there is a line below pointing it out.
+It's easy to miss the dot, which is why there is a line below pointing it out.
 You now have two files with the exact same names and file contents, but in two different locations.

 ```